 The Business Labs are located in the Acacia building and serve students taking courses in the Business and Workforce Development division.
 Computers are equipped with the necessary programs to support Business and Workforce courses.
 An Instructional Support Assistant provides students with an orientation to the lab as well as instruction on how to sign-in with the SARS-TRAK program.
 The Instructional Support Assistant provides students with guidance and clarification in coursework.
 From March 2020-July 2021 during the Covid-19 pandemic when the campus was closed, student assistance was provided by Instructional Support Assistants online in collaboration with Campus Tutoring utilizing the Pisces online tutoring platform on Canvas.
-As of fall 2021 when the campus and online through Pisces on Canvas (IIB.1.47).
+As of fall 2021 when the campus re-opened, Business Lab services for students have been provided both in person on campus and online through Pisces on Canvas (IIB.1.47).